 You can configure the display within a task with your preferred settings.

-At any point of the VD XM workflow, at the dashboard level, you can re-run a sub-stream of a clearing phase for valuation data, in its entirety or amended data only, by selecting the sub-stream(s) and clicking on
+At any point of the VD XM workflow, at the dashboard level, you can re-run a stream of a clearing phase for valuation data, in its entirety or amended data only, by selecting the stream(s) and clicking on

 Resolution Task for Valuation Data Breaks